vibern0/connect-ed/README.md

 ## How to run the demo

-As written above, the easiest way to run the demo is by running the script, but in case you want to run in interely by hand, here's a quick intro.
+The easiest way to run the demo is by running the `local_demo.sh` script, but in case you want to run in entirely by hand, here's a quick intro.

 First of all, install all dependencies, remove the *contracts* folder in client/src/ folder, then go to *ethereum* folder and start a local ganache network by running `npm run start:ganache:dev` and then, without closing it, run `npm run deploy:ganache`.